 What is the easiest thing to crochet for a beginner?

 I personally learned to crochet by making beanie hats.
 It was wintertime, and I didn’t have one, so I made it!
-Other beginner-friendly projects could be:
+It’s a good idea for beginners to choose easy patterns to build their skills, rather than getting frustrated trying to learn on a complex pattern.
+Beginner-friendly projects could be:

 What size crochet hook is best for beginners?